msg-systems/WPF-GUI-Localizer/README.md

 ## Introduction

-This library tackles the problem many software projects face: Translations are translated in form of tables, outside of the actual application, lacking the context given inside the application.
+This library tackles a problem many software projects face: Translations are done based on tables (Excel or similar) outside of the actual application and outside of the context of the actual application.
+This leads to inconsistent translations - how can a translator translate a word with multiple possible translations without knowing the context in which it is used?
-The library offers the functionality to alter translations at runtime as presented in the application using a pop-up window, as shown below.
+The library offers a functionality to define and edit translations of GUI-Elements at runtime as presented in the application using a pop-up window, as shown below.

 ![Dialog Pop-up Window](Docs/dialog.PNG)